jellekralt/Responsive-Tabs/README.md

 Support
 =======
 If you have any questions, problems or suggestions, feel free to submit a ticket!
+Also, pull requests with improvements, new features or other great stuff are always very welcome.

 Buy me a beer!
 ==============